 Clinical Reasoning / Critical Inquiry is included as a component of the first module.
 It is critical to provide sufficient training in clinical reasoning at the onset of the residency, in order to establish a high expectation for the resident’s practice of this skill throughout the entire program.
 The resident’s growth and progress through the residency is vitally linked to their utilization and growth of clinical reasoning skills.

-The resident is also required to complete an Integration Project, which “promotes the resident’s continued integration of practice, research, and scholarly inquiry consistent with the Program’s mission and philosophy.”
-(Interpretive Guideline, Credentialing Application document, January 2010).
-Examples of potential projects include the following: membership on an Evidence-Based Practice (EBP) team to develop a Clinical Practice Guideline for a specific condition, an individual research initiative such as case study/series that could be submitted as a poster presentation or for publication, and a Cincinnati Children’s Performance Improvement project to enhance all areas of clinical practice.
+The resident is also required to complete an Integration Project, which promotes the resident’s continued integration of practice, research, and scholarly inquiry.
+Examples of potential projects include the following: membership on an Evidence-Based Practice (EBP) team to develop a Clinical Practice Guideline for a specific condition, an individual research initiative such as case study/series that could be submitted as a poster presentation or for publication, and a CCHMC Performance Improvement project to enhance an area of clinical practice.
 The scope of this project spans the entire residency period.
-During the first quarter, the resident explores interest areas and considers project options.
-The resident uses the second quarter to make decisions and perform “project planning” (combining well with the leadership emphasis of the same quarter).
-The resident devotes the most time for significant progress on their project during the third quarter.
-Completion, implementation, and assessment of the project, then occurs during the fourth quarter.
-If the project is appropriate for submission as a poster / platform at CSM, it should be ready to submit the proposal by the typical deadline in May / June.
+If the project is appropriate for submission as a poster/platform at CSM, it should be ready to submit the proposal by the typical deadline in May/June.

 This residency places a special emphasis on the leadership development of the resident.
-The design of the curriculum includes a leadership training portion of the curriculum that occurs primarily during module two.
-The philosophy of this program is that an Orthopaedic specialist has the professional responsibility to serve as a leader in the field of physical therapy.
+This portion of our curriculum is a unique feature that we believe sets us apart from other residency programs.
+Feedback from our residency graduates has been overwhelmingly positive and has prompted us to grow and expand this segment of our curriculum every year.
+Most portions of leadership training that occur during module two.
+The philosophy of this program is that an orthopedic specialist has the professional responsibility to serve as a leader in the field of physical therapy.
 The mission of this Program includes helping the resident gain awareness of their particular leadership strengths and providing opportunities for them to develop these skills.
 By doing this, the Program strives to prepare the resident for career-long service as a leader in their profession, in their place of employment, and in their community.

-The resident has three hours of devoted mentoring time with the Residency Director each week.
+The resident has an average of three hours of devoted mentoring time with the Residency Director and/or Faculty Member each week.
 Two hours of this time are unopposed mentoring time in the clinic where the resident serves as primary patient care provider.
-The third hour is a weekly scheduled meeting, during which the resident and Residency Director discuss questions, evidence, and clinical reasoning directly related to patient care.
+The third hour is a weekly scheduled meeting, during which the resident and Residency Director and/or Residency Coordinator discuss questions, evidence, and clinical reasoning directly related to patient care.

 A broad scope of additional clinical observations and mentoring opportunities are provided to the resident.
-These experiences included observation in Orthopaedic department clinics, sports medicine department clinics, Orthopaedic surgery observation, SMBC research activities, and specialty clinic observation such as Runner’s clinic, Pain clinic, Rheumatology clinic.
-The resident is also encouraged to volunteer alongside an Orthopaedic / sports PT team member as they perform injury screenings in a community running clinic and to a local dance group.
+These experiences included observation in orthopedic department clinics, sports medicine department clinics, orthopedic surgery observation, SMBC research activities, and specialty clinic observation such as Runner’s clinic, Pain clinic, Rheumatology clinic.
+The resident is also encouraged to volunteer alongside an orthopedic/sports PT team member as they perform injury screenings in a community running clinic and to a local dance group.
 The weekly “One-on-one Clinical Mentoring Schedule and Log” is used to record the experiences that are required for the curriculum and others that are optional / supplemental.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900